onflow/flow/docs/access-api-spec.md

 `ExecuteScriptAtBlockID` executes a ready-only Cadence script against the execution state at the block with the given ID.

 This method can be used to read account state from the blockchain.
-The script is executed on an execution node and the return value is encoded using the [Cadence JSON value specification](/docs/cadence-json-spec.md).
+The script is executed on an execution node and the return value is encoded using the [JSON-Cadence data interchange format](/docs/cadence-json-spec.md).

 ```
 rpc ExecuteScriptAtBlockID (ExecuteScriptAtBlockIDRequest) returns (ExecuteScriptResponse)